medusajs/medusa/docs/content/usage.md

 This section covers which data in the backend are collected and how to opt out of it.

-### Collected Data in Server
+### Collected Data in the Backend

-The following data is being collected on your server:
+The following data is being collected on your backend:

 - Unique project ID generated with UUID.
 - Unique machine ID generated with UUID.